CMBSciPol/MICMAC/README.md

 ## How to use `micmac`

-You will find in the `tutorial` directory a list of notebooks showcasing how to use `micmac`.
+You will find in the `tutorials` directory a list of notebooks showcasing how to use `micmac`.

 The tutorials make use of an additional Python library not installed by default
 - `cmbdb`